What is a Retail Salesperson?

 - Answer questions regarding the store and its merchandise.

-Things a Retail Salesperson Should Know How to Do
+What Every Retail Salesperson Should Know

 When polled, Retail Salespersons say the following skills are most frequently used in their jobs: